LineageOS/lineage_wiki/pages/faq.md

 ## Installing LineageOS zips in TWRP results in "Error 7"
  - The most common reasons for this error are:
    - You are trying to install a build for a different device. _You need to make sure you download the zip for the correct device *and* variant_
-   - You are attempting to migrate from an unofficial build to LineageOS. _To do this, you need to flash the migration zip, marked as 'experimental'_
+   - You are attempting to migrate from an unofficial build to official LineageOS.
    - Your vendor/modem/bootloader is too old (or maybe too new). _Flash the correct stock image for your device, before wiping data and attempting to install LineageOS again_.
 This information should be listed on the device's wiki page.
  - If your error still persists after confirming these are not causing your issue, ask someone for help IRC (#lineageos@freenode) or on the [Subreddit](http://reddit.com/r/lineageos) and provide a recovery log